-‘Days Of Our Lives’: Will Chloe Tell Brady Black The Truth About Nicole’s Baby On ‘DOOL’?
+‘Days Of Our Lives’: Will Chloe Tell Brady Black The Truth About Nicole’s Baby?

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what to expect on the NBC soap opera.

 Fans were excited when it was teased that Nicole would become a mother.
-It was something that she wanted for a long time.
+It was something that she has wanted for a long time.
 Unfortunately, she is unable to have children.
 At one time, Chloe offered to be a surrogate so Nicole and Daniel Jonas (Shawn Christian) could have a baby together.
 The first attempt failed and then Daniel died.
 Unknown to Nicole, Chloe went ahead and tried IVF another time and it was a success.

 Even though Chloe has been tempted to tell Nicole the truth on Days Of Our Lives, she is still keeping her secret.
 She truly believes that she is doing the right thing.
 In her mind, she is protecting baby Holly from Nicole’s fiance, Deimos Kiriakis.
 After Chloe woke up from her coma, she went to Nicole and was determined to reveal that Holly was her child.
 However, she changed her mind once she found out that Deimos and Nicole were engaged.
 Making things even worse, she just announced to Nicole that they can no longer be friends.